bmorein1977-dev/capera-portfolio/replit.md

 ## Job Roles & Skills Matrix
 The platform includes **job role management** with extended fields (name, code, client ID, location, business unit) and multi-client support. **Role Elements** link job roles to competency elements, specifying if they are mandatory or optional.
 A `/api/job-roles/:id/matrix` endpoint retrieves all elements for a role.
 A `normalizeRole()` function handles variations in role strings for consistent authorization.

+## Manual User Management with Candidate-Specific Fields
+The platform supports **manual user creation** through an admin interface with comprehensive candidate data capture.
+The user schema includes optional **candidate-specific fields**: location (text), job role (foreign key to job_roles table), date of birth (timestamp), and company number (text).
+The backend API properly handles date conversion from ISO strings to Date objects and converts empty optional fields to null.
+The admin interface provides a job role selector that fetches from the job roles table and a date picker for date of birth. **Security features** include privilege escalation prevention - only super_admin users can create super_admin or developer accounts.
+The implementation supports creating users with all optional fields populated or with only required fields (first name, last name, email, role).

 ## Design System
 A **comprehensive design system** based on Material Design principles uses the Inter font family, a professional blue color system, a standardized component library, and a responsive, mobile-first layout.